 When you feel burned out or stuck, online resources are a big help to get through it.

-To help stay motivated, it helps to start socializing with other bloggers that share your same topics and interests via Twitter, Facebook Groups, Instagram, Pinterest, YouTube, and other online communities.
+To help stay motivated, it helps to start socializing with other bloggers that share your same topics and interests via social media and other online communities such as Reddit. (we’ll cover more on this later!)

 If you live in a big city, the local blogging community can be very supportive depending on where you live.
 Check out Meetup.com in your local area to see if any Blogging or WordPress meetups are happening.
 I belong to a WordPress meetup that discusses everything from supporting WordPress to doing SEO; it’s a big help.